Polyozellus: Habitat and distribution

 Polyozellus grows in coniferous woods under spruce and fir, and more frequently at higher elevations.
 It is most often encountered in summer and fall.

 This genus is northern and alpine in distribution, and rarely encountered.
 Collections have been made in the United States (including Maine, Oregon, Colorado, New Mexico, and Alaska), Canada (Quebec and British Columbia), China, Japan, and Korea.
-The disjunct distribution of this species in North America and East Asia has been noted to occur in a number of other fungal species as well.
-Polyozellus is also found in the Queen Charlotte Islands, where it is commercially harvested.
+The disjunct distribution of the genus in North America and East Asia has been noted to occur in a number of other fungal species as well.
+In the American Pacific Northwest, the genus is found in September and October.
+It is also found in the Queen Charlotte Islands (off the northern Pacific coast of Canada), where it is commercially harvested.